ledongthuc/ledongthuc.github.io/content/posts/bond.md

  - Convexity: Convexity demonstrates how the duration of a bond changes as the interest rate changes.
 Portfolio managers will use convexity as a risk-management tool to measure and manage the portfolio's exposure to interest rate risk.
  - Pricing bonds: market price of the bond
  - Yield to maturity: is the total return anticipated on a bond if the bond is held until the end of its lifetime.
+ - Current yield: coupon per bond's price current year.
- - Denomination: acceptable payment options in trades
+ - Denomination: acceptable payment options in trades.

 # How to buy: